space-code/cqrs/README.md

 ## Usage

+1. `ICommand` and `IQuery` contain data for use by an appropriate handler.

-1. Create an instance of a command or a query conforms to `ICommand` or `IQuery` respectively:
+Create an instance of a command that conforms to `ICommand` or a query that conforms to `IQuery`, respectively:
 ```swift
 import CQRS